 In 2005, following further fundraising, an Outpatient Annex was opened, allowing the hospice to offer outpatient services including medical review, physiotherapy, anxiety management, reflexology and counselling on an appointment basis.

 In 2006, we launched a Capital Appeal to raise the £2.37 million needed to build an Inpatient unit as an extension to our existing building.

-The people of Merseyside responded, donations, grants and equipment flooded into the Capital Appeal office and on June 6th 2009, the 15-bedded extension was opened and Woodlands' Inpatient unit began accepting its first patients.
+The people of Merseyside responded – donations, grants and equipment flooded into the Capital Appeal office and on June 6th 2009, the 15-bed extension was opened and Woodlands Inpatient unit began accepting its first patients.

 In January 2012, we launched a small Hospice at Home service for patients with a South Sefton GP.

-We were fortunate to receive a £498,000 grant in 2013 from The Department of Health to make alterations to the old Day Therapy building to create a suite of new therapy rooms, a rehabilitation/gym facility and a modern art room.
-In addition we converted the lounge area into a new café/hub to improve facilities for patients and visitors, and enable good access to the mature garden area.
+We were fortunate to receive a £498,000 grant in 2013 from the Department of Health to make alterations to the old Day Therapy building to create a suite of new therapy rooms, a rehabilitation/gym facility and a modern art room.
+We also converted the lounge area into a new café, improving facilities for patients and visitors, and enabling better access to the mature garden area.
 The new facilities opened in April 2014.

 23rd January 1996 Woodlands Hospice opened its doors to patients and on

-20th June 1996 Woodlands Hospice official opening by the HRH the Duchess of Kent
+20th June 1996 Woodlands Hospice it was official opened by HRH the Duchess of Kent